Halytskyi/SmartThings/home-cluster/README.md

 #### Monitoring

 For hardware level, almost each line has a monitoring of voltage, current and power consumption.
 Also, it has 12 temperature sensors, 8 flame sensors and 2 smoke detection sensors.
-From all these components data sending to cluster via [PJON protocol](hhttps://github.com/gioblu/PJON) and storing it in the DB for visualization via [Prometheus](https://prometheus.io)/[Grafana](https://grafana.com) with alerting about abhormal situations via [Prometheus Alertmanager](https://prometheus.io/docs/alerting/latest/alertmanager)/[Telegram](https://telegram.org)/[Slack](https://slack.com).
+From all these components data sending to cluster via [PJON protocol](hhttps://github.com/gioblu/PJON) and storing it in the DB for visualization via [Prometheus](https://prometheus.io) / [Grafana](https://grafana.com) with alerting about abhormal situations via [Prometheus Alertmanager](https://prometheus.io/docs/alerting/latest/alertmanager) / [Telegram](https://telegram.org) / [Slack](https://slack.com).
-For software level monitoring and alerting used the same software stack: [Prometheus](https://prometheus.io)/[Grafana](https://grafana.com)/[Prometheus Alertmanager](https://prometheus.io/docs/alerting/latest/alertmanager)/[Telegram](https://telegram.org)/[Slack](https://slack.com).
+For software level monitoring and alerting used the same software stack: [Prometheus](https://prometheus.io) / [Grafana](https://grafana.com) / [Prometheus Alertmanager](https://prometheus.io/docs/alerting/latest/alertmanager) / [Telegram](https://telegram.org) / [Slack](https://slack.com).

 ## Cluster rack design